openpond/opentool/README.md

 3. **Full Control** - Tool-level overrides for rich discovery metadata

 See [`METADATA.md`](./METADATA.md) for the complete guide to configuring metadata for on-chain registration and payments.

+## Future Work

+- Explore an esbuild-powered watch mode that keeps metadata and tool artifacts up to date for the dev server.
+This remains on the follow-up list once the new pipeline settles.

 ## Contributing